 Aromas of pumpkin spice and cinnamon fill our homes.
 Crackling fireplaces hold actual purpose in Austin this holiday season, with temperatures steadily dropping to legitimate fall weather.
-Thanksgiving peeks around the corner, inviting us to let go of the holiday chaos and give back to our community.
+Thanksgiving peeks around the corner and invites us to let go of the chaos and give back to our local community.

-Austin is home to thousands of nonprofits, so get out there and connect with at least one of these charities, events, or groups during Thanksgiving season.
+Austin is home to thousands of nonprofits, so get out there and connect with one of these amazing charities this holiday season and beyond.
+Enjoy this handful of Thanksgiving volunteer opportunities sure to warm your soul and spice up your giving spirit.

 1/ Austin Empty Bowl Project

 Austin Empty Bowl Project blends art, music, and food into a family-friendly community event.
-So on Nov.
-18, 2018 from 11-3 p.m., head to Central Texas Food Bank to select a local artisan pottery bowl and fill it with gourmet soup from one of Austin’s participating restaurants.
-Sit back, slurp your savory soup, and take in the sounds of local musicians as the spirit of volunteerism oozes through the air.
+On Nov.
+24, 2019 from 11 a.m. to 3 p.m., head to Central Texas Food Bank to select a local artisan pottery bowl and fill it with gourmet soup from one of Austin’s participating restaurants.
+Sit back, slurp your savory soup, and take in the sounds of local musicians as the spirit of volunteerism wafts through the air.

 6500 Metropolis Dr. – Website